NovDmytro/mvca/README.md

 `'route'` - is your view file route, for example: `'Folder/Example'` for `app/src/Folder/V/ExampleView.php` `'data'` - is data array to send to view
-`'settings'` - not requered, is settings array, that reads `'header'`, `'footer'` and `'language'` keys and redeclare config defaults if set.
+`'settings'` - not required, is settings array, that reads `'header'`, `'footer'` and `'language'` keys and redeclare config defaults if set.

 ### Request
 By default, MVCA has disabled `$_GET`, `$_POST`, `$_SERVER`, `$_COOKIES`.
 Instead of them you need to use this singleton: